 Published on May 21, 2020 by Morgan Black

-Recently, the Samford University Board of Trustees approved the promotions of two members of the Cumberland School of Law faculty.
-Professors Ramona Albin and Tracey Roberts have been promoted to associate professor.
+This year, the Samford University Board of Trustees approved the promotions of two members of the Cumberland School of Law faculty.
+Ramona Albin and Tracey Roberts have been promoted to associate professor.

 Roberts teaches a variety of federal taxation courses, real property and environmental law.
 She is a prolific scholar, publishing multiple book chapters and numerous articles in the nation’s leading law journals, including the Columbia Journal of Environmental Law, the Columbia Journal of Tax Law, the Duke Environmental Law and Policy Forum, Northwestern University Law Review, Washington and Lee Law Review, and more.
 She is the co-author of Tax Law and the Environment: A Multidisciplinary and Worldwide Perspective, has won the Lightfoot, Franklin & White Faculty Scholarship Award last year, and is a frequent presenter at conferences and law school colloquia.
 She continues to do important work on law school and university committees, including performing extensive statistical studies for the Academic Standards Committee and helping devise assessment tools for the Assessment Committee.